 - For movie and TV scripts, as well as aspiring authors writing their synopses, it is common practice to put the first instance of each character name in all caps.
 This is used both to denote importance and to help the agent/publisher in case they need to reference back who a character with a certain name is.

-—In loving memory of CAD, who fell off the face of the earth shortly after proposing this trope, and the colour mark-up, which used to frolic around this page before being disabled.
-May they forever exist in the memory of children everywhere.
+- In loving memory of the colour mark-up, which used to frolic around this page before being disabled.
+May it forever exist in the memory of children everywhere.
 Good Night, Sweet Prince.